varadgautam/kernel/Documentation/security/keys/core.rst

 			which hash function was used, the hash function can be specified with this, eg. "hash=sha256".

+	``mgfhash=<algo>`` In case of "RSASSA-PSS" ("enc=pss"), this specifies the hash function used with the Mask Generation Function to generate a signature, eg. "mgfhash=sha256".
+Supported hashes are: sha1, sha224, sha256, sha384, and sha512.

+	``saltlen=<salt_length>`` In case of "RSASSA-PSS" ("enc=pss"), this specifies the salt length as a u16, used to generate a signature.
+Eg. "saltlen=32".

      The ``__spare[]`` space in the parameter block must be set to 0.
 This is intended, amongst other things, to allow the passing of passphrases required to unlock a key.